-- programmers and developers (Google, Apple)
+- Programmers and developers (Google, Apple).

-- content creators and publishers (Google, Quora, YouTube)
+- Content creators and publishers (Google, Quora, YouTube).

-- artists and creative talents (Apple, )
+- Artists and creative talents (Apple, ).

 In Apple‘s case though, the first ecosystem is the community of developers building third-party software products that complement the company’s offering:

 The Company also supports a community for the development of third-party software and hardware products and digital content that complement the Company’s offerings.

 When you combine that with a high-touch strategy (where skilled and knowledgeable salespeople interact with customers) you create a flywheel, where customers are retained for longer, the brand grows as a result of this high-touch activity which creates a better post-sale experience and triggers word of mouth and referral from existing customers: